 Only a good golfer can hit a ball 300 yards on a good day.
 It’s not only the physical strength that the golfer has.
 A large number of tips and techniques are related to this.
 Even if there is enough force generated by the golfer, other aerodynamic effects will be influential for the ball to travel all that way.

-So, with the right goal, effective practice for speed and power, perfect body posture, and the calculated swing, you can reach the mythical goal of 300 yards.
+So, with the right goal, effective practice for speed and power, perfect body posture (proper arm swing and body swing), and the calculated swing, you can reach the mythical goal of 300 yards.